Spede Pasanen: 2000s

+Before his death Pasanen made a decision to produce the television series Kuumia aaltoja written by Anna-Leena Härkönen, which was made in 2003.
+Pasanen was also planning a new television series about inventions, but this never went to production.

 Influences and comedy

 Spede Pasanen named Bob Hope as one of his biggest comedy influences.

 Spede Pasanen is considered emblematic of Savonian ironic humor varying between the fullest extremes of understatement and hyperbole.
 As he himself explained: "A Savonian never tells a thing exactly like it is."
 Spede's comedy denounced elitism and he explicitly sought to write and perform comedy for the largest possible audience.
 His early films in particular, featured elements uncommon to Finnish cinema such as fist-fights, car chases, other elaborate stunt-work as well as unconventional special effects.
 Many of his movies also featured unconventional settings (such as the medieval period or the wild west), though his later films focused almost entirely on poking fun at Finnish stereotypes.

 His Uuno Turhapuro movies can be considered conventional farces.
 An unemployed slacker will, with comically incredible luck, a father-in-law who is rich and connected but unlucky (mainly due to Uuno), and with slick charm, end up in roles of minister, general officer, or rich man, usually causing havoc in the father-in-law's businesses.